Home

 1. Adaptation Principles Be aware of adaptation principles that can serve as a foundation for making in-class decisions.

-2. Trauma Informed Teaching Become familiar with foundational considerations related to trauma-sensitive teaching, and review specific tactics for promoting emotional and psychological safety in the classroom.
+2. Trauma Informed Teaching Be familiar with foundational considerations related to trauma-sensitive teaching, and review specific tactics for promoting emotional and psychological safety in the classroom.

 3. Working with Pain Cite research on the effectiveness of yoga with pain and apply knowledge of anatomy, physiology and yoga tools to adapt practices for pain.